christianbundy/drewdevault.com/content/blog/Gemini-TOFU.md

 1. Verify that the certificate makes sense.
 Check the notBefore and notAfter dates against the current time, and check that the hostname is correct (including wildcards).
-Apply any other scrutiny you want, like enforcing a good hash algorithm.
+Apply any other scrutiny you want, like enforcing a good hash algorithm or an upper limit on the expiration date.
 If these checks do not pass, the trust state is INVALID, GOTO 4.
 2. Compute the certificate's fingerprint.
 Use the entire certificate (in OpenSSL terms, `X509_digest` will do this), not just the public key.[^1]
 3. Look up the known_hosts record for this hostname.
 If one is found, but the